aldryn/aldryn-docs/docs/tutorial/customisation.rst

 In the Dashboard, hit **Edit Project files** and select *Edit files with the online editor*.
 The online editor will open, listing your project's files.

+.. todo:: an image for Edit project files > Edit files with the online editor

 ==================================
 Edit a file with the online editor